Science and Commerce Double Degree

 |Duration||4 years full time|

-In this double degree you’ll study majors from two different areas, one from the School of Science and another from Curtin Business School, and you’ll graduate with both a Bachelor of Science and a Bachelor of Commerce.
+In this double degree you’ll study majors from two different areas.
+You’ll graduate with both a Bachelor of Science and a Bachelor of Commerce.
 The combination of a scientific discipline with business study is designed to provide you with a broad knowledge base leading to the opportunity for diverse career opportunities both in Australia and overseas.

 High achieving students may complete an additional honours year enabling them to undertake their own significant research project.

 Admission criteria for Australian and New Zealand students

 Curtin requires all applicants to demonstrate proficiency in English.
 Specific English requirements for this course are as outlined in the IELTS table below.
 Additional information on how you can meet the English requirement can be found on the English proficiency page.

 |Overall band score||6.5|

 Minimum ATAR This figure refers to the ATAR level below which an application will not be considered.
 This is not a guarantee of admission.